MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/how-to-reconcile-bank-accounts.md

     |**Statement Balance**|The bank statement balance.|

 4. Choose the **Mark Lines** action.
-5. On the **Bank Rec.
-Process Lines** page, fill in the fields as described in the following table.
+5. In the **Bank Rec.
+Process Lines** window, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|